shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Did you expect him not to find us?
 You had to know he’d find us eventually, he’s a smart deer.”

 Reesu laughed.
 “Smart, you say?
-Well it wasn’t very smart of him to try to challenge me on the ocean!
+Well it wasn’t very smart of him to try to challenge me, on the ocean no less!
 Because my patron, you see, is the GOD OF THE OCEAN.”

 She raised up her hands and her tentacles became visible.
-The crackled with energy as storm clouds gathered around her.
+They crackled with energy as storm clouds gathered around her.
 The waves jumped higher and the water roughened, rocking the boat with nauseating force.

 “Reesu!
 Please!
 No!”